 Rule 1.
-Scope of Rules; Authority; Title; Definitions
+Scope of Rules; Title

-- (a) Scope of Rules. - (1) These rules govern procedure in proceedings before the Northern Mariana Islands ("NMI") Supreme Court unless separate rules have been promulgated to address the specific matter in question. - (2) When these rules provide for filing a motion or other document in the Superior Court, the procedure must comply with the practice of the Superior Court. - (b) [Reserved] - (c) Title.
-These rules are to be known as the Northern Mariana Islands Supreme Court Rules.
+(a) Scope of Rules.

+- (1) These rules govern procedure in proceedings before the Northern Mariana Islands ("NMI") Supreme Court. - (2) When these rules provide for filing a motion or other document in the Superior Court, the procedure must comply with the Commonwealth Superior Court Rules of Practice.

+(b) [Reserved]

+(c) Title.
+These rules shall be known as the Northern Mariana Islands ("NMI") Supreme Court Rules and shall be cited as NMI SUP.
+CT.
+R.